 — Now is the time to organize and act on bold, bright ideas.

 — We need to develop a statewide strategic plan to guide this critical work.

-For a more in-depth introduction to the partnership, watch this Prezi presentation at https://prezi.com/s4kn8v8og_vo/introduction-to-the-wv-kids-health-partnership/#.
+For a more in-depth introduction to the partnership, please click here to watch the Prezi presentation.